input-output-hk/mantis/README.md

   - CPU mining
   - peer discovery
   - fast sync (download a recent state trie snapshot and all blocks, this is the default behaviour)
-  - bootstrap sync (download a database for *mantis* preloaded with a recent version of the block chain, **highly recommended** for testing)
+  - bootstrap sync (download a database for *mantis* preloaded with a recent version of the block chain, **highly recommended**)
-  - regular sync (download and execute every transaction in every block in the chain, this can be very slow and error prone - not recommended)
+  - regular sync (download and execute every transaction in every block in the chain, this can be very slow - not recommended)
   - JSON RPC API (useful for console and Mist integration)
   - Morden testnet and private network
   - `ethminer` miner integration (allows *mantis* to mine blocks with [ethminer](https://github.com/Genoil/cpp-ethereum))